-Offset 1 comprises a 152 ha and includes Lots 153, 267 and 268 Ducane Road, Gelorup as shown at Figure 6 (Appendix A).
-These properties occur 2 km east of the BORR Southern Section alignment.
+Offset 1 is located as shown at Figure 6 (Appendix A) and occurs 2 km east of the BORR Southern Section alignment.

-Main Roads discussed the purchase of these privately owned properties with DBCA with the intention of utilising the site vegetation as an environmental offset for the BORR project.
+Main Roads agreed to purchase these privately owned properties with DBCA with the intention of utilising the site vegetation as an environmental offset for the BORR Southern Section project.
 DBCA supported the purchase of the land for addition to the conservation estate.
 Main Roads then funded the purchase by DBCA and the properties are now owned by the State of Western Australia.

 Offset 1 is currently zoned as rural under the Greater Bunbury Region Scheme (GBRS).
-DBCA has indicated that the properties will be rezoned to Regional Open Space or Conservation under the scheme in the future.
+DBCA has indicated that the properties will be rezoned to Regional Open Space or Conservation under the scheme in the future and managed as part of the Conservation Estate.
 Main Roads supports the rezoning of the properties and will assist with the rezoning, as required.